 If you keep chickens and ducks together, they may explore once they see the ducks swimming.
 If this is the case, make sure the water is shallow enough for them to stand and that they have some sort of step to get out safely.

 This advice is for a small swimming pool filled with hose water.
 Family style pools are even worse because they are larger and the deep water is hard for a chicken to find a foothold to get out.
 Additionally, these swimming pools will often have harsh pool chemicals that can be damaging.

 Can Chickens Float?

 They can.
 Their feathers are water resistant and can trap air under them as a form of insulation.
-That’s how they stay warm in the winter time.
+That's on way to keep chickens warm in the winter time.
 All that trapped air essentially makes them float like a pool toy (water wings?).

 However, this is not completely true for all chickens.
 Most chickens can float, but some breeds, like Silkies, have fluff instead of normal feathers.
 Their feathers will become saturated and they will sink.

 Can Chickens Drown?

 Like just about anything with lungs, if too much water gets into them, they can drown.
 Even a healthy chicken will have a hard time if they are unable to get out before sinking.